 Oh, the achievement.
 Right.
 Uh, bring your rabbit to each of the four level 5 towns for your faction and wait for something beautiful and natural to happen with someone else's rabbit.
 There you go.
 Does that make you kind of a rabbit pimp?
 I think it does.
-Like I said, this is one of the more slyly funny achievements in the game.Shake Your Bunny Maker
+Like I said, this is one of the more slyly funny achievements in the game, although these days you may need to ask around in guild or trade chat for some help if you're doing it a bit later in the holiday.Shake Your Bunny Maker

 As the Wowhead thread notes

-, on some realms it's pretty hard to find females of certain races (e.g. trolls, orcs, tauren, and dwarves are the usual suspects).
-If you get desperate and don't yet have a death knight, the most expedient means of getting this achievement done might be rolling a female DK of the race your friends need, and having them summoned somewhere convenient (and then having a friend do the same for you).Blushing Bride
+, on some realms it's pretty hard to find females of certain races, and historically, trolls, orcs, tauren, and dwarves are the usual suspects.
+If you get desperate and don't yet have a death knight, the most expedient means of getting this achievement done might be rolling a female DK of the race your friends need and having her summoned somewhere convenient (and then having a friend do the same for you).Blushing Bride

-Please note that the formalwear described in this achievement is not
+Please note that the formalwear described in the achievement notes for Blushing Bride

-the white-quality tailoring stuff anybody can get; you'll need to get these pieces as drops from eggs, or else buy them from a Noblegarden vendor.
+the white-quality stuff from tailoring that anybody can get; you'll need to get these pieces as drops from eggs, or else buy them from a Noblegarden vendor.
 The pants

 cost 25 chocolates each, and the dress